rtekumalla/Scrabble-clone/README.md

 Detailed Description:

 Design and implement a digital version of the popular board game "Scrabble."
 The game challenges players to create words using letter tiles on a game board, each tile having a specific point value.
-This project will allow you to apply programming concepts from CS161/162 while building a fun and educational word game.

 TO DO: